Sujan-Sawant/README.md/README.md

 Hypothesis Testing :
 - Fundamentals : Understand null and alternative hypotheses, significance levels, and p-values.
                  Familiar with tests like Z-test,t-tests, chi-square tests,pearson,spearman and ANOVA.

+**Hypothesis Testing:**

+- **Fundamentals:** Understand null and alternative hypotheses, significance levels, and p-values.
+  Familiar with tests like Z-test, t-tests, chi-square tests, Pearson, Spearman, and ANOVA.